-Chemicals/pollutants stored at the site
+Chemicals/Pollutants Stored at the Site

-Minimal chemicals and/or potential pollutants are kept on the site
+Minimal chemicals and/or potential pollutants are kept on site.

-From time to time, chemicals used for weed control and minor maintenance of plant will be kept on the site.
+From time to time, chemicals used for weed control and minor maintenance of plant will be kept on site.
 An exact measure of chemicals and other pollutants at any point in time is minimal.

-In general, it is considered that chemicals and other pollutants stored at the quarry include:
+In general.
+It is considered that chemicals and other pollutants stored at the quarry include:-

-- Oils (20 Litre container) and Fuels (plant fuel tanks and transportable pods Diesel). - · Small quantities of herbicide for weed control practices around buildings; and - Minor Household chemicals (e.g. cleaning products, pesticides, laundry detergents).
+- Oils (20L container) and fuels (plant fuel tanks and transportable pods Diesel) - Small quantities or herbicide for weed control practices around buildings; and - Minor household chemicals (e.g cleaning products, pesticides, laundry detergents)

-3.5.
-Safety Equipment
+3.5 Safety Equipment